-The consumer price index (CPI) in 2014 was 236.736.
-It was 232.957 in the previous year.
-This change in CPI is used by the Bureau of Labor Statistics to calculate inflation.
+Inflation rate is calculated by change in the consumer price index (CPI).
+The CPI in 2014 was 236.736.
+It was 232.957 in the previous year, 2013.
+The difference in CPI between the years is used by the Bureau of Labor Statistics to officially determine inflation.

 |CPI in 2014||236.736|

-CPI is the weighted combination of many categories.
-This chart shows the average rate of inflation for select CPI categories between 2014 and 2018.
+CPI is the weighted combination of many categories of spending that are tracked by the government.
+This chart shows the average rate of inflation for select CPI categories between 2013 and 2014.

 This inflation calculator uses the following inflation rate formula:

 Then plug in historical CPI values.
 The U.S. CPI was 232.957 in the year 2013 and 236.736 in 2014: